 And if you encounter an electrical fault, remember not to DIY fix it (unless required).
 Instead, call a professional electrician and let them handle the electrical problems.

 The safety of our customers is of the utmost importance to us at Enersol Electrical.
 It doesn’t matter whether it’s a simple installation or an urgent repair.
 Our Gold Coast electricians deliver the highest level of care and safety.
-So, if you need an electrician on the Gold Coast, give our team a call!
+So, if you need an electrician on the Gold Coast, call our team!

 Frequently Asked Questions (FAQs)